Salik-Rafiq/Salik-Rafiq/README.md

 ### Hi there 👋

+I am experienced old computer dude.
+My some calls me a relic - hmmm.
+I've started with VIC 20 and now I'm doing ASP.Net for money.
+But in my spare time I'm learning Python and JS.
+I've got repositories on Scratch because I'm customising it to refresh a project I did in UNI to visualise a functional language.

+I could use some resources on Python advanced programming and similar for Typescript and JS.

+Any employers looking at this - yes I am available.

 <!--
 **Salik-Rafiq/Salik-Rafiq** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.